Dulles Metrorail - About Dulles Metrorail

 Phase 1 and 2

 The project will include 11 new stations.
 It will be built in two phases.
 Phase 1 will run from East Falls Church to Wiehle Avenue on the eastern edge of Reston.
-It will include four stations in Tysons Corner-Tysons East, Tysons Central 123, Tysons Central 7 and Tysons West and a station at Wiehle Avenue in Reston.
-Construction began in March of 2009 and it will be completed in September 2013, then transferred to WMATA.
-The opening date will be scheduled by WMATA and is anticipated to take place in late 2013.
+It will include four stations in Tysons Corner-McLean, Tysons Corner, Greensboro and Spring Hill and Wiehle-Reston East station, located at Wiehle Avenue in Reston.
+Construction began in March of 2009 and it will be completed in early 2014, then transferred to WMATA.
+The opening date will be scheduled by WMATA and is anticipated to take place in 2014.

 The Silver Line will provide high-quality, high-capacity transit service in the Dulles Corridor.
 The new Metrorail service will help mitigate traffic congestion, expand the reach of the existing regional rail system, offer a viable alternative to automobile travel and support future transit-oriented development along the corridor.